 Why I do Western Landscape and Red Rock Paintings:

-incredible diversity and often unearthly beauty of the western
+and often unearthly beauty of the western United States.

-usually rendered in electric colors).
-But when I first
+(the latter, usually rendered in electric colors).
+But when

-visited Moab, Canyonlands and Arches (in Utah), I was truly
+I first visited Moab, Canyonlands and Arches (in Utah), I was

-down in offices, I was lucky enough to spend more than a
+I was lucky enough to spend more than a decade prospecting and

 Even as Al Dart, my business partner and I trekked the outback prospecting, drilling, staking claims and doing deals, I also continued with my art, sketching and photographing along the way.
 Between forays to our various properties I would return to my studio and create paintings.
 If I had a thousand life times, I could never begin to paint even a fraction of the wonders I have seen.
 I was so inspired, that along with the numerous Western landscape paintings I produced, I even created and patented a new user-interactive art form/medium.
 This, in an effort to find yet another way to capture some of the amazing Western landscapes I had experienced.
 These earliest efforts focused on red rock themes-incorporating imagery inspired by from some of my red rock paintings.
 Since the late 1970's I have focused almost entirely on creating Western landscape paintings with a strong emphasis on desert and red rock canyon landscapes from around the Moab area.
 This area is very special to me as it is where so much of our mining property was located and our operations were based.
 In the last several years I have widened my focus to create landscape paintings of other Western vistas in Arizona and Wyoming.